Understand Your RV TV and Popular Wireless Tv Services.

 OK, your satellite box will still be hard-wired to your satellite antenna, so do your research and make sure that you can do this simply and without any re-wiring.

-Your old main TV will be hard-wired (HDMI) or Coax) to your satellite box.
+Your old main (Front) TV will be hard-wired (HDMI) or Coax) to your satellite box.

 Of course, you still have to run AC power to your newly positioned TV, but that is a lot easier than running the signal cables.